-With most of our projects, we’re always emphasizing how you should pay attention to finishing your seams – how you want the inside to look as nice as the outside.
+With most of our projects, we’re always emphasizing how you should pay attention to finishing your seams.
+We stress how you want the inside to look as nice as the outside.
 With a rag quilt, there’s no need.
-You actually want your seams to sew.
+You actually want your seams to show.
 A rag quilt is sewn together so the seams show on the outside.
 After washing and drying, the seams gently fray or ‘rag,’ producing a very soft and cuddly feel.
 Our design features scalloped outer edges, also ragged, which creates a unique, soft shape to the entire perimeter.

-We originally used Bunny Tales by Lucie Crovatto for Studio E, which is no longer readily available at retails.
-Some new cuties from Hawthorne Supply Co. are (click a swatch for more detail):
+We originally used Bunny Tales by Lucie Crovatto for Studio E, which is no longer readily available.
+Instead, browse your favorite online or in-store retailer for the newest cute collections.

 For our sample we liked experimenting with a unique color palette.
 Nursery items tend to dominated by the classic pastels of baby pink and blue, for this blanket we combined mint green, soft yellow, and unexpected pops of coral.
 It’s such a pretty alternative.

 Our cuts were made with pinking shears, which is sometimes used as an option to prevent fraying.
 Hey!
 It allowed us to more easily handle all the pieces that make up this little quilt (98 altogether not counting the straight cut batting squares) without a mountain o’ messy bits.
 Pinking is, of course, optional.
 You could certainly straight cut all the pieces.

 In addition to the pinking, we made some clips in the finished seam allowances to further help initiate the fraying.
 The rag effect will continue to soften the more the quilt is laundered, but with a quilt that may be a gift, it’s nice if the ragging is well established when first presented.
 We recommend laundering a few times prior to gift giving.